Toobo/SeaLion/README.md

 # Installation

-- SeaLion is a Composer package.
+- SeaLion is a Composer package available on Packagist and can be installed by running

+    ```
+    composer require toobo/sealion:~0.1
+    ```

 # Unit Tests